kiranMushtaque/hackathon_1_to_7/README.md

 Security: HTTPS, input validation, and other security measures to protect user data.
 Live Demo
 You can view the live demo of the Fast Food Marketplace on Vercel https://hackathon-1-to-7.vercel.app/ Check out the project in action!
+You can access the full documentation here: Hackathon Day 1 to Day 7 Documentation